neo4j-field/neo4j-arrow/README.md

 This is some tire kicking of the [Apache Arrow](https://arrow.apache.org/) project to see if Arrow can help solve a few rough spots for us.

+> **NOTICE!** Currently you cannot use APOC with this library due to a class
+> conflict.
+It's on the backlog...

 ## tl;dr: just give me some links!
 * A [recent benchmark](./speed/26-aug-2021) showing Neo4j-Arrow is _**18x
   faster** than the Java Driver and **463x faster** than the Python driver!!!_